lucasbrylle/Distributionally-Robust-Q-learning/README.md

 ## Description

 This repo contains my implementation of a Distributionally Robust Q-learning (DRQL) algorithm from Zijian Liu's "Distributionally Robust Q-learning" (2023).
 The implementation was made in relation with my bachelors thesis.
 The DRQL-algorithm have been expanded to also be able to act in an online setting, where the environment is not fully defined.
-This is done by adding an exploration strategy for the agent.
+This is done by adding an epsilon-greedy exploration strategy for the agent.

 ## Contact